 Response Time and Contact Information

 The next time you are faced with a legal or ethics question, consult with AAMFT’s legal and ethics staff before you act.
-Requests for consultations may be made by phone (703-253-0459) and email (firstname.lastname@example.org).
+Consultations are available through a few different means:

 Legal and ethics consultations are typically available during the following hours:

-If AAMFT staff is unavailable to take a call when it comes in, callers will be asked to leave a voicemail for AAMFT staff.
-When leaving a voicemail, please provide your name, AAMFT member ID number, phone number, and your available times so that AAMFT staff can try to reach you at your convenience.
-Requests for consultations will typically be responded to as soon as possible, in the order they were received.
+If AAMFT staff is unavailable to take a call when it comes in, callers will be asked to leave a voicemail for AAMFT staff, send an email to firstname.lastname@example.org, or visit www.aamft.org/bookaconsultation.
+When leaving a voicemail or email, please provide your name, AAMFT member ID number, phone number, and your available times so that AAMFT staff can try to reach you at your convenience.
+Requests for consultations will be responded to as soon as possible, in the order they were received.

 Other consultation resources for you include your licensing board, a local attorney, and your professional liability insurer.